octopus-foundation/octopus/shared/nerve/README.md

 # Nerve queues
 https://github.com/octopus-foundation/octopus/tree/main/shared/nerve

-Nerve is a fast, persistent, infinite, sequential data storage on the existing infrastructure (currently - mysql + b2 with possibility to add any other databases)
+Nerve is a fast, persistent, infinite, sequential data storage facility within the existing infrastructure (currently - MySQL + b2 with the capacity to add any other databases)

 [toc]